 Winner of the 2014 Tony Award for Best Score and Orchestrations, this sweeping romance about the roads we travel, the doors we open and the bridges we dare to cross, will leave audiences breathless.

 Merrily We Roll Along

-Playing at Hayes Theatre from 16 April - 23 May
+Playing at Hayes Theatre in 2021

 Merrily We Roll Along is the heartbreaker of Sondheim musicals, looking at how the best of friends lose their way as they ght to win at life.
 We follow a trio of friends – Franklin Shepard, a composer; Charley Kringas, his writing partner lyricist; and Mary Flynn, an upcoming novelist.
 All three are primed to change the world through words and music.
 However, success has a way of opening doors that take them further away from what – and who – they love.
 Famously told in reverse, Merrily We Roll Along is an emotional detective story that investigates how grown-up sellouts are forged from wide-eyed poets.

 Playing at Hayes Theatre from 3 July - 2 August

 Director Ellen Simpson and the Producers of the 2019 smash hit American Psycho – The Musical bring you Head Over Heels; a bold new musical comedy from the visionaries behind Hedwig and the Angry Inch, Avenue Q, Next To Normal and Spring Awakening.